Palacio de Bellas Artes Mexico City

 Mexico City has 2 major bus stations, north and south.
 Dont do what I did and confuse the two when you buy your bus ticket online.
 Now I know!

-Finally, get in touch for a one on one consultation session if you need help changing your life, changing your country, or changing your mindset.
+Finally, get in touch for a one on one consultation session if you need help creating your itinerary, changing your country, or changing your mindset.

 Write me at [email protected]